yasming/Laravel_Posts_CMS/README.md

 # Posts-CMS

-This project simulate a cms posts systems, where the post have a content, title, author and tags, the user needs to authenticate to use the posts system .
+This project simulate a cms posts systems, where the post have a content, title, author and tags, the user needs to authenticate to use the posts system cms .

 ## Prerequisites